dweb-camp-2019/meshnet/docs/index.md

 and co-imagine the social processes and local technologies that will help us organize day-to-day, and make inclusive spaces to learn from each other and build capacity around human-empowering technologies.

-We decided to build an experimental network for an experimental event at a new venue that is in itself undergoing its own experiment, but we also knew our 500 expected participants is exactly the right crowd to experiment with together, so we drafted the following design goals:
+We decided to build an experimental network for an experimental event at a new venue that is itself undergoing its own experiment, but we also knew our 500 expected participants is exactly the right crowd to experiment with together, so we drafted the following design goals:

 - Reliable local network with 802.11ac speeds
 - Access points in key areas for client devices (e.g. phones and laptops) to connect